 Timeframes for booking a moving company

-How early you’ll need to book depends on several factors, including the distance your belongings will be traveling, the quantity of possessions you’re sending, how busy the company is at that time and what your overall budget is.
+How early you’ll need to book depends on several factors, including the distance your belongings will be traveling, the quantity of possessions you’re sending, how busy the company is at that time, and what your overall budget is.

-Packing and international moving companies
+Packing with an international moving company

 There is no hard and fast rule when it comes to packing your belongings, and different companies will set their own insurance parameters.
 As mentioned earlier, some relocation companies will insist on packing your belongings themselves in order to be covered by insurance, while others will let you do this if you so wish.